Skip to main content

 The NE Stories of Humanity project has received a generous grant from the Teaching with Primary Sources Midwest Region, funded by the Library of Congress.
 As a Teaching with Primary Sources Consortium Member, we strive to bring partnerships and support to educators through these extended opportunities.

-History Nebraska and BLIXT Letter Analysis Lesson to accompany the play "Not Too Far Distant"
+Nebraska State Historical Society and BLIXT Lessons to accompany the play "Not Too Far Distant"

-Developed by the educational teams at History Nebraska and BLIXT, this one-period classroom lesson provides an introduction to archival materials and engages students in the analysis of a letter from the Nebraska Stories of Humanity collection.
+Developed by the educational teams at Nebraska State Historical Society and BLIXT, this one-period classroom lesson provides an introduction to archival materials and engages students in the analysis of a letter from the Nebraska Stories of Humanity collection.

 Inquiry Lessons